UpdraftFund/.github/profile/README.md

 ## Details

-Updraft is built using [attention streams](https://docs.google.com/document/d/1TKA-K8YadRdgz-Qek01TUcCkRaI9CKCXGtJ31AbVWIU/edit?tab=t.0#heading=h.c8wdt9uwyj7r).
+Updraft is built using [Attention Streams](https://docs.google.com/document/d/1TKA-K8YadRdgz-Qek01TUcCkRaI9CKCXGtJ31AbVWIU/edit?tab=t.0#heading=h.c8wdt9uwyj7r).

 Support for ideas are paid in Updraft tokens(UPD).
-Idea creators set the *contributor fee* for their idea as a percentage.
+Idea creators set the *funder reward* for their idea as a percentage.
 This goes to previous funders of the idea.
-The idea creator doesn't need to pay the contributor fee.
+The idea creator doesn't need to pay the funder reward.
 Both idea creators and contributors pay an anti-spam fee[^1](in UPD).
 The rest of a contribution is stored and used to determine future earnings as follow-on support comes in.
 The contribution and earnings can be withdrawn at any time; this encourages funders to reduce support for stale ideas.
 Ideas with the highest *interest* (total shares generated; called "relative support" in the Attention Streams doc) are sorted at the top of the default ordering and searches in Updraft.

-A solution drafter pays an anti-spam fee[^1] (in UPD), sets a funding deadline, a stake amount (also in UPD), a funding goal (in a token they choose), and a contributor fee.
-Solution funders pay the contributor fee to previous funders.
+A solution drafter pays an anti-spam fee[^1] (in UPD), sets a funding deadline, a stake amount (also in UPD), a funding goal (in a token they choose), and a funder reward.
+Solution funders pay the funder reward to previous funders.
 What remains goes to a locked solution fund.
-If the goal isn't reached by the deadline, the stake is paid to solution funders (split in proportion to shares, just like contributor fees) and all contributions to the solution fund are refunded.
+If the goal isn't reached by the deadline, the stake is paid to solution funders (split in proportion to shares, just like funder rewards) and all contributions to the solution fund are refunded.

 Funders can also add any amount to the drafter's stake to attract follow-on supporters; they will get their full stake back if the solution reaches its goal and part of it back (since it's split among funders) if it doesn't.

-After a goal is reached, funders can still make contributions (from which they still pay contributor fees).
+After a goal is reached, funders can still make contributions (from which they still pay funder rewards).
 A drafter can extend their solution with a new goal, stake, and deadline to continue to fund their efforts.

 When creating a solution, the drafter sets the following parameters:
-* contributor fee % paid to solution funders.
-(This isn't paid by or earned by the drafter.)
+* funder reward % to solution funders.
+(This isn't paid or earned by the drafter.)
 * funding deadline
 * stake amount
 * funding goal